kategawa3/WindowRPC/README.md

 ### Run the Script
-Start the script using the command line:
+Start the script using the command line (Run as an Administrator):

 ```
 python discordrpc.py